 More than 3,200 current alumni claim St. Paul’s as their alma mater, representing a robust network of connections to our school and each other.
 This network is facilitated by the alumni board, the governing body of the Alumni Association, and our class agents.
-Our alumni play a vital role throughout the year in St. Paul’s traditions, such as the Bull Roast and Blue-Gold Reunion Weekend, and the Crusader Network, our recently unveiled professional mentoring program for young alumni and St. Paul’s seniors.
+Our alumni play a vital role throughout the year in St. Paul’s traditions, such as the Brooklandwood Bash (formally known as the Bull Roast) and Blue-Gold Reunion Weekend, and the Crusader Network, our recently unveiled professional mentoring program for young alumni and St. Paul’s seniors.

 The Alumni Association plays a vital role in the life of St. Paul’s.

 - Help plan (and attend) the Alumni Association Brooklandwood Bash

 - Help plan your five-year class reunion (May)

 - Join other alumni, parents and students at phonathon for annual giving

 - Speak to a class, assembly or club about your professional experience or days at St. Paul’s

 - Attend a concert, theater performance, art show or game